scipy/scipy/doc/source/tutorial/stats/sampling_nrou.rst

   * Sampling: moderate

-NROU is an implementation of the (generalized) ratio-of-uniforms method which uses (minimal) bounding rectangles.
+NROU is an implementation of the (generalized) ratio-of-uniforms method which uses (minimal) bounding rectangles ([3]_, [5]_).
 It uses a positive control parameter r for adjusting the algorithm to the given distribution to improve performance and/or to make this method applicable.
 Larger values of r increase the class of distributions for which the method works at the expense of a higher rejection constant.
 For computational reasons r=1 should be used if possible.
 Moreover, this implementation uses the center of the distribution.